 Discussions of asset location are all over the place.
-What most investors want is a prescribed list of what types of investments go into what type of account that they can simply plug and chug with.
+What most investors want is a prescribed list of what types of investments go into what type of account that they can simply plug and chug with, so they can move on with their lives.
 The Bogleheads and others have attempted to do this many times over the years.
 It usually looks something like this:

+Over the years, this list and the accompanying text on the Bogleheads' wiki have become less dogmatic and more accurate.
 I've hit this topic several times over the years.
-The more controversial I made the titles, the more attention I got.
-The post labeled “Bonds Go In Taxable” was particularly enjoyable even though many people never got past the title.
-However, today I'm going to do fewer calculations and stick with the major principles.
+The more controversial I made the headlines, the more attention I got.
+The post labeled “Bonds Go In Taxable” was particularly enjoyable, even though many people never got past the title.
+But today, I'm going to do fewer calculations and stick with the major principles.
 While the calculations change all the time as tax brackets, your income, yields, assumptions about the future, and other variables change, the principles are fairly static.

 Remember that “tax-advantaged” or “tax-protected” are simply blanket terms that include both “tax-deferred” accounts like a 401(k) and “tax-free” accounts like a Roth IRA.